danielbowne/freebird-mcp/README.md

 Once installed, simply add **"use freebird"** to any prompt:

 ```
-use freebird to search for Node.js tutorials
+use freebird to find the latest TypeScript 5.0 features and examples
 ```

 ### Available Tools